zed-alpha/shadow-gadgets/README.md

 The `Boolean`-value `clipOutlineShadow` extension property is basically a switch to toggle the fix on `View`s individually, and it's designed to mimic an intrinsic property as much as possible.
 Though the shadow is actually being handled and drawn in the parent `ViewGroup`, the property can be set on the target `View` at any time, even while it's unattached, so there's no need to worry about timing.
 Additionally, the clipped shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents, should the target be moved.

-It is hoped that that simple usage should cover most cases, but for the situations mentioned above, the library offers a couple of configuration properties as possible recourses.
+It is hoped that that simple usage should cover most cases, but for the situations mentioned above, the library offers a few configuration properties as possible recourses.

 <br />